fakemanhk/openwrt-jp-ipoe/README.md

 Some speed test [results](https://github.com/fakemanhk/openwrt-jp-ipoe/discussions/4)

+From time to time, you might observe `ip6_tunnel: map-MAPE xmit: Local address not yet configured!` in kernel log, this can be ignored and you don't need to worry about it.

 Note: Some clients might have issues with DHCPv6, you can refer to the discussion [here](https://github.com/fakemanhk/openwrt-jp-ipoe/discussions/2).

 ## ADVANCED CUSTOM CONFIGURATION